NickEales/nickeales.github.io/2020-08-25-Display-Certificate-info-of-remote-https-connection.md

 ---
 [TOC]

-# Display Certificate info of remote https connection
+# Display Certificate info of remote HTTPS connection

 I recently had a need to check the certificate being returned by a remote SSL Connection - this is mostly to check for any impact of a proxy server replacing the SSL cert.